rollerworks/search/doc/overview.rst

 * Transforming view values to a normalized version is done when processing the input.
 * The optimizing process tries to produce the smallest search-condition possible.

-The only thing the system is mainly concerned with is the SearchCondition and configuration of the search fields.
+The system is mainly concerned with the SearchCondition and configuration of the search fields.

 System Requirements
 -------------------